-This course teaches students to give poetic shape to their experience through discussions of appropriate form, tone, point of view, meter, and rhyme.
-Examples of professional poetry are analyzed to illustrate the facets of the craft.
-Students must participate in projects such as a literary magazine, newsletter, or radio show.
+This course, conducted as a workshop, teaches students to give poetic shape to their writing through discussions of imagery, open and closed forms, tone, meter, rhyme, and voice.
+The students' works in progress and examples of published poems are analyzed to illustrate the facets of the craft.
+Students are expected to participate in a project, such as a literary magazine, poetry reading/performance, or radio show.
 Alternates with ENG 316 and ENG 317.

 Cooperative Education Internship. .
 4 cr.
+Prerequisites: One of the following: ENG 111,

-Prerequisites: One of the following: ENG 111, ENG 200, ENG 215, ENG 216, or ENG 313 and permission of the Chairperson.
+ENG 200, ENG 215, ENG 216, or ENG 313 and permission of the Department Chair.

-By matching internships with pertinent classwork in English, students will study the connection between the practical experience in the workplace with the theoretical concepts explored in the appropriate classroom setting.
+By matching internships with pertinent class work in English, students will study the connection between the practical experience in the workplace with the theoretical concepts explored in the appropriate classroom setting.
 Occupational titles for which internships are appropriate may include: Fact Finder, Copy Editor, Reporter, Photo Caption Editor, Columnist, Production Manager, Report Writer.